 Paul W.M.
 Fedak, MD

-Physician, leader, and consultant dedicated to advancing medicine, innovation, and human well-being.
+Physician, writer, and consultant dedicated to advancing medicine, innovation, and human well-being.

 I have devoted my career to pushing the frontiers of cardiac surgery, translational science, and regenerative healing — and just as importantly, to lifting others as I climb.
-I am committed to the idea that innovation without compassion is incomplete, and that excellence without mentorship leaves no legacy.
+Innovation without compassion is incomplete.
+Excellence without mentorship leaves no legacy.

 I lead with the conviction that: